Marketing Attribution and the AI Illusion

 In practice, therefore, we generally have to do the best we can with observational data and seek recourse in more traditional parameter identification techniques: namely, statistical methods designed to separate correlation from causation such that the estimated parameter reflects a true incremental effect.
 Candidates range from Instrumental Variables (IV), Difference in Differences, regression discontinuity designs and Heckman correction factors, through to Latent IV, Gaussian Copulas and weighted DAG analysis.
 Whichever route is taken, the message is clear: for meaningful attribution, the chosen identification scheme needs to be clearly specified as part of any MMM engagement.
 This requires careful human judgement.
 No amount of automated Al bluster can escape this central fact.

-To learn more about how Marketscience can help you with all your marketing attribution needs, please contact us.
+To learn more about how Marketscience can help you with all your marketing attribution needs, please contact us!

 References: